TACC/Lmod/docs/source/441_lmod_glossary.rst

        A singleton module in Lmod responsible for managing global configuration values and Lmod's internal state or settings.
 It provides a centralized interface (e.g., ``cosmic:value()``, ``cosmic:assign()``) to get, set, and initialize these parameters, many of which are derived from environment variables (e.g., ``LMOD_SITE_NAME``, ``LMOD_TRACING``) or Lmod's configuration files.
 It acts as a central access point for global settings throughout the Lmod codebase.

    DirTree
-       A class/module in Lmod that scans module file directory structures (as defined by ``MODULEPATH`` and other mechanisms).
+       A class/module in Lmod that scans module file directory structures (as defined by ``MODULEPATH``).
 It builds a representation of the available modules by traversing these directories, identifying modulefiles, and noting associated version or ``.modulerc`` files.
 This hierarchical tree of directories and modulefiles is then utilized by other Lmod components, such as ``MName`` and ``ModuleA``, to discover, locate, and understand the available software modules.

    FrameStk
        (Frame Stack)